Naviamold1/ActionAll/README.md

-<p align="center"> Few lines describing your project.
+<p align="center"> Discord Bot That Can Message/Kick Everyone In Your Server.
     <br>
 </p>